sekika/kaidoku/docs/install.md

 ## Install Python 3

-Python 3 is needed to be installed before installing kaidoku.
+Python 3 should be installed before installing kaidoku.
 Install Python 3 by

 - Download and install from [Python official page](https://www.python.org/).
 - If you are using [Homebrew](https://brew.sh/) on macOS, just run `brew install python3`